‘ARK: Survival Evolved’ Volcano Will Go Active Soon, Players Should Plan To Move

 “That said, if you’d like to have a rough approximate and make decisions based on that (better safe than sorry, so to speak.), if you are currently located anywhere on the top half of the volcano, you should probably move your butt.”

-The Volcano is one of the two major metal spawn points on The Island and currently the more hospitable of the two.
+The volcano is one of the two major metal spawn points on the Island and currently the more hospitable of the two.
 As such, ARK: Survival Evolved players have fought for control of the area by building bases to lock down the metal spawns.
 Sometimes this leads to metal from not spawning.

 The battle over the Volcano metal spawns can be particularly painful for PVE servers where there is no way to remove bases or structures built in and around the volcano.
-Turning the volcano active will make the area more dynamic and potentially change the entire meta game around metal farming.
+Turning the volcano active will make the area more dynamic and potentially change the entire metagame around metal farming.

-This isn’t the first time Studio Wildcard has made changes to The Island map that caused ARK: Survival Evolved players to pack up and move their base.
+This isn’t the first time Studio Wildcard has made changes to the Island map that caused ARK: Survival Evolved players to pack up and move their base.
 The addition of the Redwood forest caused changes to the center of the map along with adjustments to the surrounding swamp and the snow biome.

 Fortunately, the developers are giving ARK Survivors plenty of warning about changes that will affect them.
-Expect to see virtual walls placed around the Volcano to mark where the danger areas are that will be impacted by the map changes.
+Expect to see virtual walls placed around the volcano to mark where the danger areas are that will be impacted by the map changes.

 Other changes coming with the 257 patch include four new dinosaurs, one of them a Giant Bee, plus new Tek equipment like a Megalodon Saddle, Cloning Chamber, Turret, and Grenade.
 A new Tek Cave will also be added while the user interface (UI) refresh will continue with more changes.